tvquizphd/public-quiz/README.md

 ### Register

-Refresh the [release](../../releases/latest) page, and follow the link when posted.

-- Create GitHub App. and copy a key to the latest [release](../../releases/latest).
-- Install the GitHub App on your fork.
-Then, choose your master password.

-Keep your new "login link" and master password privately on each device.
+Refresh the [latest release](../../releases/latest) until you see a link.
+In 8 clicks, you'll have a GitHub App on your fork and an updated [release](../../releases/latest).
+Choose a master password, and you'd have a new login link.
+Keep your login link and master password privately on each device.

 ## Security claims

-During installation, your workflow makes public an [OPRF-derived][OPRF] key.
-You also reveal your own installation key.
-Afterwards, you and your workflows share encrypted messages using [a shared secret][PAKE].
-Each login attempts a password-authenticated [key exchange][PAKE] by:
+During installation, you and your workflow exchange [OPRF][OPRF] keys.
+Then, you and your workflows share encrypted messages using [a shared secret][PAKE].
+To yield that secret, a login workflow runs a [key exchange][PAKE] with its own [pepper][OPRF] and the salt in your login link.
+Then, you have a one-off session key for [authenticated][GCM] encryption.

-- Authenticating your password against [OPRF key][OPRF] known only to your workflow.
-- Returning a temporary session [AES-GCM][GCM] key for authenticated encryption.

 Afterwards, your passwords are always encrypted twice:

-- With an [Argon2][Argon2] hash unkwnown to your workflows.
+- With an [Argon2][Argon2] hash unknown to your workflows.
-- With a single-session [shared secret][PAKE] with your workflows.
+- With your [shared secret][PAKE] for each login session.

 ### Security limitations